 I’m a collector of kitchen things.
-I do not encourage that you do what I did, as I don’t think I can ever move now.
-The task of packing would be too daunting.
-However, there are things that I have collected that I love that make cooking more enjoyable.
-My gadget list, like my pantry list, will grow as it ages (sort of like my waist-line!) and as I find more things, and as others fall out of favor.
+And gardening things.
+And animal things.
+Okay, I’m a collector.
+That said, I do not encourage you to do as I did, as I don’t think I can ever move, the task of packing would be too daunting.
+However, there are things that I have collected that make cooking more enjoyable.
+My gadget list, like my pantry list, will grow as it ages (sort of like my waist-line!) and as I find more gadgets, and it may shrink as other things fall out of favor or are replaced.

 A potato ricer.
 It makes the BEST, most fluffy mashed potatoes and should be the only thing you ever use.
 Have your mashers ever turned into a gooey pile of paste?
 Most likely because the sharp blades on your electric mixer destroyed the elastic bonds of the proteins.
 Yep, that’s right, you didn’t overcook the potatoes, you pulverized them unwittingly…a/k/a “it wasn’t your fault!”.
 Electric mixers have no place near a potato – use a masher or a potato ricer.